octaviusthe3rd/alu-shell/io_redirections_and_filters/README.md

-The script 16-whatsnext displays lines with the pattern root and 3 lines in the file passwd The script 17-hidethisword displays all files in the directory /etc/passwd but leaves behind those that contain the word bin The script 18-letteronly prints all the lines in the file beginning with a letter including capital letters
+The script 16-whatsnext displays lines with the pattern root and 3 lines in the file passwd The script 17-hidethisword displays all files in the directory /etc/passwd but leaves behind those that contain the word bin The script 18-letteronly prints all the lines in the file beginning with a letter including capital letters The script 19-AZ changes all the characters A and c to Z and e from input